Xecades/Alpha/note/sci/ma/cheatsheet.md

 title: Cheatsheet
 ---

-::note{success}
+::fold{expand success title="Disclaimer"}
-**Disclaimer**: By saying "cheatsheet" I don't mean something used for cheating, but rather a quick reference for the most important concepts and formulas.
+By saying "cheatsheet" I don't mean something used for cheating, but rather a quick reference for the most important concepts and formulas.
 I don't encourage cheating in any way.
 ::

 ## Equivalent Infinitesimals